Trás-os-Montes (film): Release and reception

-In 2011, Trás-os-Montes was screened at the Jeonju International Film Festival, marking the beginning of the international rediscover of the work of António Reis and Margarida Cordeiro.
+In 2011, Trás-os-Montes was screened at the Jeonju International Film Festival, marking the beginning of the international rediscovery of the work of António Reis and Margarida Cordeiro.

 In 2012, the film was screened in the United States at the Harvard Film Archive, the Anthology Film Archives, at the UCLA Film and Television Archives and at the Pacific Film Archive as part of The School of Reis program.